M20190649/MSBD5002-Project/README.md

 ## Task Description

 This project is based on the KDD Cup 2017, one of the most famous competitions in data mining area.
+The more details can be accessed through [KDD web](https://www.kdd.org/kdd2017/announcements/view/announcing-kdd-cup-2017-highway-tollgates-traffic-flow-prediction) and [Alibaba announcement](https://tianchi.aliyun.com/competition/entrance/231597/information).
 We select the first task:  *To estimate the average travel time from designated intersections to tollgates*.

 ## Dataset